 ChemCatBio is a research and development consortium dedicated to identifying and overcoming catalysis challenges for biomass conversion processes.
-Led by U.S. Department of Energy (DOE) national laboratories, we work with industry to rapidly transition R&D discoveries into commercial processes and grow the bioeconomy in the United States.
+Led by U.S. Department of Energy (DOE) national laboratories, we work with industry to rapidly transition R&D discoveries and grow the bioeconomy in the United States.

 Our current research encompasses the following five themes: